KNEE POINT TEMPERATURE

 GRAPH OF KNEE POINT TEMPERATURE VS SAG

-In a sag-temperature curve, the knee point is the point at which the slope of the sag-temperature changes.
-The lower this slope is changed the more will be the effect of the sag temperature relationship on the steel core.
-Thus, using a low expansion core in the conductor will result in higher temperature limits and low sag.
+Knee point is the point in the sag temperature curve at which the slope of the sag and temperature changes.
+The lower the knee point slope is, better sag temperature effect will be seen at the core.
+Thus, the use of a low thermally expandable core in the conductor will result in higher operating temperature limits and low sag.

 CONCLUSION